What Is The Inspiration for a Character in a Book?

 All cooked egg dishes should reach a safe minimum internal temperature of 74 C as measured by a food thermometer.

-If you plan to eat the Easter eggs you decorate, then be sure to use only food-grade dye.
+If you plan to eat the Easter eggs you decorate, use only food-grade dye.
 One suggestion is to make two sets of eggs.
-Children can decorate and hide one set and the other can be saved for eating.
-You can also use plastic eggs for your Easter egg hunt.
+Children can decorate and hide one set.
+The second set can be saved for eating.
+You can also use plastic eggs for your Easter egg hunt, though the chocolate ones are everyone’s favourite.

 Main Meals